 Article VIII may be used for any additional provisions.
 If no other provisions will be added, draw a line through this space.
-If provisions are added, they must comply with applicable requirements of state law and the Internal Revenue Code and may not imply that they have been reviewed or preapproved by the IRS.
+If provisions are added, they must comply with applicable requirements of state law and the Internal Revenue Code.